Requirements for Master's Degrees and Certificates

 Research Requirement

-All students seeking a graduate degree must have at least three credits for an approved research course.
+All students pursuing a graduate degree must complete a minimum of three credit hours in an approved research course.
 Approved research courses are designated at the graduate program level.

 Completion Time Limit